RoyalIcing/RoyalIcing/2023/web-app-vs-site-vs-hybrid.md

 ### Site: landing, pricing, documentation, blog.

-These are content designed to be read and shared by users.
+This is content designed to be read and shared by users.

 - Will be shared and bookmarked by users.
 - Will be found elsewhere by users e.g. via Google search, social media post.